ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 Arts Vocabulary

-• Line - One of the seven elements of art; a path that connects two points
+• Line - One of the elements of art, the path of a moving point

-• Composition - How artists use the elements of art in an artwork
+• Composition - How the artist arranges the elements of art in an artwork

 Materials